 - From the list of shared assets, select the Environment Reprovisioning Tool.

 - On the Environment details page for your destination environment, select Maintain > Apply updates.

 - Select the Environment Reprovisioning tool that you uploaded earlier, and then select Apply to apply the package.

 - Monitor the progress of the package deployment.

 For more information about how to apply a deployable package, see Create deployable packages of models.
 For more information about how to manually apply a deployable package, see Install deployable packages from the command line.

 Re-activate POS devices

-If you use point of sale (POS) devices, after you import a database you must activate the POS devices again.
+If you use point of sale (POS) devices, you must activate the POS devices again after you import a database.
 Previously activated devices in the destination environment will no longer function.
 For more information, see Point of sale device activation.